ndevcode/ndevcode.github.io/_posts/2023-06-29-c++-print-array-post.md

 advance the iterator to the next position and then check whether I've reached the end of the container in the loop.

-## Use the standard library algorithms to write to standard output
+## Use the standard library algorithms to write to standard output.

 The library function *std::copy* is useful in this context.